 - Transit: Adding services to provide 15-minute service between town centers and recreation destinations, 30-to 60-minute service between neighborhoods and town centers, and inter-regional service for commuters and visitors from neighboring regions.

 - Technology: Connecting people with information about the many ways to travel around the Region, providing better data and analysis, and ensuring charging facilities are available for electric vehicles.

 - Trails: Increasing trips by foot and bike by providing walking and biking routes.

 - Communities and Corridors: Bringing plan elements together with a corridor planning framework connecting workers to jobs, visitors to recreation, and residents to town centers, housing, and recreation.

-Public hearings will be held at the end of September and beginning of October.
-The plan will be considered for adoption by the TRPA Governing Board in November.
+The public comment period for the draft plan closed on October 25.
+The draft plan will be considered for adoption by the TRPA Governing Board in December 2020.
 Track the plan at www.trpa.org/rtp.
-Send comments to Michelle Glickert at firstname.lastname@example.org.